edlangjr/other-feature-workspace/README.md

 **Project Name**: other-feature-micro-front-end

-**Purpose**: Simple front-end that demonstrates usage of components from shared component library built and deployed to a local npm repositoryy from another workspace.
+**Purpose**: Simple front-end that demonstrates usage of components from shared component library built and deployed to a local npm repository from another workspace.

 **Prefixes**: ofmfe - Other Feature Micro Front-End